 Keto Lemon Mug Cake

 I went to Natural Groceries to look for caramel extract.
 I don’t shop there too often, but it was on my way home and I didn’t feel like driving out of my way to Whole Foods.
+I had keto mug cakes on the brain!

 They did not have caramel extract, but they DID have a few fun other flavors.
 I chose lemon and peppermint and I might even go back for the orange!